 - Electrical Inspection: Tightening wire connections and testing voltages to ensure safe operation.

-Brian Redmond, owner of Redmond’s Complete Comfort in Lock Haven, Pennsylvania, explains more about what homeowners should expect from a mini split maintenance appointment.
+According to Brian Redmond, owner of Redmond’s Complete Comfort in Lock Haven, Pennsylvania, homeowners should expect a precision inspection from their dealer.

 “We encourage homeowners to get a precision inspection where the dealer verifies refrigerant temperatures, air temperatures, voltages, amp draws, and the tightness of wire connections," Redmond said.
 "The dealer also perform a standard cleaning of the indoor and outdoor coils.